[[caption-width-right:270:[[Theatre/RichardIII Unfit for any place but hell...]]]]

 !!Tropes associated with this time period include:

-* CorruptChurch: TheSpanishInquisition is often portrayed as this, even though it was controlled by the Spanish Crown.
+* CorruptChurch: UsefulNotes/TheSpanishInquisition is often portrayed as this, even though it was controlled by the Spanish Crown.

 * DeadlyDecadentCourt: The reason ladies of dubious virtue like Agnes Sorel, Elizabeth Shore, and Vannozza Catanei became powers in the state.